lewiszlw/leetcode/README.md

 - No.167 Two Sum II - Input array is sorted
 - No.169 Majority Element
 - No.217 Contains Duplicate
+- No.543 Diameter of Binary Tree

 需回顾解法：
 - No.69 Sqrt(x)
+- No.53 Maximum Subarray

 ## LeetCode (Java)
 [No.1 Two Sum](https://github.com/lewiszlw/leetcode/blob/master/leetcode-java/src/main/java/leetcode/algorithms/_001TwoSum.java)